 What is the NIST Cybersecurity Framework?

 In February 2014 the U.S. National Institute of Standards and Technology (NIST) published the Framework for Improving Critical Infrastructure Cybersecurity, known as the NIST Cybersecurity Framework.
-The Framework was constructed in a way as to complement and aggregate an organization’s existing security and risk management practices and programs.
+The Framework is constructed in such a way as to complement and aggregate/organize an organization’s existing security and risk management practices and programs.
 The Cybersecurity Framework aligns with NIST’s security and privacy standards and guidelines.
 Organizations are able to link existing approaches to the Framework’s core Functions – Identify, Protect, Detect, Respond, and Recover.
 To download the NIST Cybersecurity Framework, visit: https://www.nist.gov/cyberframework.

 Who Uses the NIST Cybersecurity Framework?

 The NIST Cybersecurity Framework is publicly available for download and free to use by government and industry organizations.
 When first published in February 2014, the Framework was aimed at operators of national critical infrastructure, and has since been referenced by a wide range of businesses and organizations across industries.

 - On January 10, 2017, NIST issued Draft Version 1.1 of the Cybersecurity Framework.
 See Framework for Improving Critical Infrastructure Cybersecurity, Draft Version 1.1: https://www.nist.gov/cyberframework/draft-version-11